-Proper food handling and implementation of the HACCP (Hazard Analysis and Critical Control Points) management system is important to ensure the fresh produce we consume is safe to eat and free from dangerous pathogens.
-This not only protects our health and well-being but also avoids costly recalls for suppliers.
+Proper food handling and implementing the HACCP (Hazard Analysis and Critical Control Points) management system is important to ensure that the fresh produce we are consuming is safe to consume and is also free of threatening pathogens.
+Not only does is this protecting our health and well-being, but it also helps in avoiding costly recalls for suppliers.

-From small farms to large industrial operations, wash water is used to eliminate food-borne illnesses and remove dirt and debris.
-Even the water used to irrigate crops must be disinfected to prevent contamination before harvesting.
+From small farms to large industrial operations, wash water is utilizing itself to eliminate food-borne illnesses, remove dirt and debris.
+In addition to this, the water used to irrigate crops must also be disinfected to prevent any type of contamination occurring before harvesting.

 Wash water is considered a Critical Control Point and is used in processes such as: